 One of the nice things about Port Norris is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Being a small town, Port Norris does not have a public transit system used by locals to get to and from work.
+Port Norris is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Port Norris is a very ethnically-diverse town.
 The people who call Port Norris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Norris residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Port Norris include German, Scottish, Italian, Irish, and Polish.